A Leading IB World School

 Taejon Christian International School offers a high-quality, comprehensive education to international students.
 The TCIS educational experience is a holistic one that follows the International Baccalaureate (IB) system of education, which is highly regarded around the world as one of the most effective programs preparing students for the rigors of university and their future careers.

-IB’s programs work together to provide a seamless international education experience for students at ages 3 to 19.
+The IB programs work together to provide a seamless education experience for students at ages 3 to 19.
 TCIS subscribes to the three IB programs to ensure that continuity and a progression of learning, service, and action encompass a TCIS student’s life from a very young age until he or she is ready to enter higher education.
 The delivery of the IB Learner Profile, along with rigorous, sequenced academic standards at all grade levels, drives student learning and development over a series of years and a variety of experiences.

 The TCIS Journey With IB

 In 2001, our Head of School had visited an IB school on his travels in Asia and was very impressed with the format.
 The approach was inquiry-based, student-focused, it promoted global and local community involvement, and it prepared children with necessary skills alongside the delivery of content.
 As he shared his experience with the faculty and leadership on his return, the school recognized the parallelism between the missions of both TCIS and the International Baccalaureate, and our journey with the IB began.
 We became authorized for the PYP in 2004